corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 it will handle.

 Both interfaces extend common `StartablePlugin` interface containing a single method `start()`.
-The method is run by SMR service upon the service start-up and it’s intended to contain plugin’s initialization code (e.g. a database connection initialization).
+The method is run by SMR Service upon the service start-up and it’s intended to contain plugin’s initialization code (e.g. a database connection initialization).

 ```java